EMSL-MONet/CommSciMtg_Nov23/Biogeochem/README.md

 ## Workshop Session: Session 4 (hands on session)
 ### Learning Objective
-- demonstrate patterns and correlations among biogeochemical variables
+- Demonstrate patterns and correlations among biogeochemical variables.

-Respiration:
 - Understand how to transfer respiration data from raw to processed data.
 - Plot respiration data and conduct non-linear fitting.
-- Correlate fitting parameters with other metadata of the samples.
+- Correlate fitting parameters of respiration data with other metadata of the samples.

 ### Agenda

 10am, 11am, noon (three 1-hour session) on Wednesday, November 8, 2023
-•10 mins: Intro to the session (Whole group) oIntroduce two sections (biogeochemistry data and respiration data) oSet up guidelines and show data and examples.
+  •10 mins: Intro to the session (Whole group)
+    oIntroduce two sections (biogeochemistry data and respiration data) oSet up guidelines and show data and examples.
-•30 mins: Students Explore Data (Three teams) oUse a subset of data to explore biogeochemistry and respiration.
+•30 mins: Students Explore Data (Three teams)
+    oUse a subset of data to explore biogeochemistry and respiration.
-•10 mins: Feedbacks and Discussion (Whole group) o2 or 3 students share their findings
+•10 mins: Feedbacks and Discussion (Whole group)
+    o2 or 3 students share their findings
 •5 mins: Recap and Q&A